 What is meant by psychosomatic tension?

-You're probably familiar with this situation: After a stressful day, you suddenly feel an unpleasant pulling sensation in your neck or a twinge in your shoulder region - the stress is literally "on your shoulders" or "breathing down your neck".
-In this case, you could be dealing with so-called psychosomatic tension.
+This situation probably sounds familiar to you: After a stressful day, you suddenly feel an uncomfortable tightness in your neck or a sharp pain in your shoulder area —the stress is literally “weighing on your shoulders” or “getting to you.”
+In this case, you may be dealing with what’s known as psychosomatic tension.

 They occur when psychological stresses affect your body and translate into physical symptoms, such as muscle tension.
 Psychosomatic medicine assumes that thoughts, feelings and behaviors have an influence on the physical state of health and vice versa.
 Thus, persistent stress, anxiety or trauma trigger physical complaints, the true cause of which is often not recognized until late.

-Good to know: The term "psychosomatic" comes from the Greek and is made up of the words "psyche" (soul or spirit) and "soma" (body).
-Therefore, "psychosomatic" refers to the health connection between your soul and your body.
+Good to know: The term "psychosomatic" comes from Greek and is derived from the words "psyche" (soul or mind) and "soma" (body).
+Therefore, "psychosomatic" refers to the connection between your mind and your body in terms of health.

 When back pain is psychosomatic: This is what stress does to your muscles